 The Resources Committee is a committee of the governing body.
-The Resources Committee meets at least once a term, and often once each half term.
+The Resources Committee meets at least once a term.

 The main responsibilities of The Resources Committee, which include the responsibility of the internal Audit Committee, are detailed in written terms of reference, which have been authorised by the governing body.
 The main responsibilities include: